 When you volunteer at the YMCA, you’re at the heart of spreading our mission to connect individuals and families with opportunities that strengthen spirit, mind, and body.

 Work directly with staff, members, and guests that visit our family centers.
-Areas of service include head or assistant coaches, guest services, or chaplain.
+Areas of service include head or assistant coaches for basketball, football, futsal, soccer, or volleyball.

 The YMCA of Central Florida is responsible for protecting the communities we serve.
 For this reason, every volunteer candidate is required to fill out an application, present a legal form of photo identification, and undergo a comprehensive background check that includes fingerprinting.
 Volunteers must be at least 14 years old.

 We offer a variety of opportunities for different skillsets, but some positions may call for annual education requirements.
 We’ll help you find an opportunity that fits your skills and interests and, if needed, we can help provide access to training.

 Do I have to be a member in order to volunteer?

 No, you do not need to be a member to volunteer at a family center.